telerik/kendo-themes/packages/default/README.md

 ## Usage

-### As a pre-built theme

-This approach is recommended for a simple setup.

-Clone the repo and build it via `npm run build`.
-The file `dist/all.css` will contain the complete theme, which can be used in your project.

-### Via webpack

-For a runnable example of how to load the theme, see the [angular dashboard demo application](https://github.com/telerik/ng2-dashboard).
+### With Kendo UI for Angular 2 / React

+See [`docs/index.md`](docs/index.md) for more information.

 ### With Kendo UI jQuery

-Use with the jQuery widgets is **currently not supported**, as this theme is focused on the React / Angular 2 offering, and requires changes in order to work with the jQuery widgets.
+Use with the jQuery widgets is **currently not supported**, but is planned for future versions of the theme.

 ## Customization

 The theme can be customized in one swoop via the colors defined in the [`styles/_variables.scss` file](styles/_variables.scss).
 Any change in this file is propagated to every component.
 To style specific components, use the variables used in their specific scss file.

+The theme can be built via `npm run build`.
+The file `dist/all.css` will contain the complete theme, which can be used in your project.

 ## Development